 Skip to main content

-• Index any field that is under the some object from the document.
+• Index any field that is under the same object from the document.

 • The document: